florianneukirchen/pi_temperature/README.md

 ```

 ## Flutter App

-The current version searches for Bluetooth device "Temperature" and subscribes using the UUIDs
-specified in `cputemp.py`.
+I assume you have some experience in developing Android apps with Flutter.
 The app uses [provider](https://docs.flutter.dev/data-and-backend/state-mgmt/simple) to manage app state, [fl_chart](https://pub.dev/packages/fl_chart) for plotting
 and [flutter_reactive_ble](https://pub.dev/packages/flutter_reactive_ble) for the bluetooth connection.

+The current version searches for Bluetooth device "Temperature" and subscribes using the UUIDs
+specified in `cputemp.py` on the Raspberry side.

 ### Start to develop
 The bluetooth connection details are set in `main.dart`: